On the generalised Saxl graphs of permutation groups

-and the result follows from the vertex-transitivity of $\Sigma(G)$. \end{proof} We also make a connection between the generalised Saxl graph of $G\leq \mathrm{Sym}(\Omega)$ and its orbital graphs.
+We now point out elementary relationships between the generalised Saxl graph of $G\leq \mathrm{Sym}(\Omega)$ and its orbital graphs.
 Recall that the orbitals of $G$ are the orbits of $G$ on unordered pairs of elements of $\Omega$.
-An orbital of $G$ is \emph{diagonal} if each of its elements is of the form $(\alpha,\alpha)$ with $\alpha \in \Omega$.
-Note that if $G$ is transitive, then it has a unique diagonal orbital.
+An orbital of $G$ is \emph{diagonal} if each of its elements is of the form $(\alpha,\alpha)$ with $\alpha \in \Omega$, and if $G$ is transitive, then it has a unique diagonal orbital.
 For a non-diagonal orbital $\Gamma$, we define the corresponding orbital graph to be the graph with vertex set $\Omega$ and edge set $\Gamma.$ Note that this is an edge-transitive graph by definition.
-By \cite{higmanorb} all orbital graphs of $G$ are connected if and only if $G$ is primitive on $\Omega.$ Hence we can define the \emph{orbital diameter} of a primitive group $G$ to be the supremum of the diameters of its orbital graphs.